-The Hospice was delighted to receive an X-ray machine donated by the Beit Trust in March but there have been challenges with the new machine and delays in the licensing process.
-The machine is being re-inspected in early 2019 and Sr Jeremia is hoping the new facility will be ready to use by the spring.
+The Hospice was delighted to receive an X-ray machine donated by the Beit Trust in March 2018 but there have been challenges with the new machine and delays in the licensing process.

 The AIDS Healthcare Foundation continues to support the ART clinic and this service is used by over 2000 patients locally.
-In 2018 there has been a national focus on VCT testing door-to-door and Hospice staff have played a key role in this area.
+There has been a national focus on VCT testing door-to-door and Hospice staff have played a key role in this area.